sandervandevelde/ASA-Sql-Reference/testing the flow.md

 *Note*: the Event hub now contains two messages which are not directly removed from this page.
 This JSON format differs from the actual alert messages.
 Mixing these messages will lead to additional columns caused by combining the two message formats.
 This is not a problem.
 You can switch to the 'raw' visualization to overcome this table behavior.

+Note: By changing the Event Hub retention time to just one hour (check the configuration page) you can have older messages automatically removed from the Event Hub internal queue.

  ## Load the stream analytics job query having alert logic

 We now update and test the Azure Stream Analytics query with the actual alert job query, taking the reference data into account.